t3r6/pkdocs/docs/guides/trickjumping/pk-tj-howto.md

 **Duel** only supports 2 players at a time and **Team Deathmatch** has a distracting Warmup HUD so **Last Man Standing** is preferable.

 ## Prerequisites

+!!!
+Note
+    Trick jump maps better work on clean servers without PK++.
+However, it's still possible to complete such maps on a PK++ server.

 A server should have the following settings: